Esenyurt: History

 The district is mainly built on the land owned by Ekrem Ömer Paşa in the 19th century.
-The name Esenyurt drives from one of the land owners Eşkinoz.
+The name Esenyurt derives from one of the land owners Eşkinoz.
+Which in turn comes from the Greek Ksenos, meaning "foreigner".

 The area received migration from Romania and Bulgaria between 1920 and 1938, and had more recent migration mainly from Ardahan and Kars, as well as Erzurum and Artvin.
 In 1990s, Kurds evicted from their villages during the armed conflict between Turkey and the Kurdistan Workers' Party (PKK) were settled in the district.

+The municipality Esenyurt was established in 1989.
+In 2008 the district Esenyurt was created from part of the district Büyükçekmece.

+In 2024, Ahmet Özer, the mayor of the district, was removed from office by the Turkish Interior Ministry, following his arrest.

 Esenyurt today

 Esenyurt is a popular residential area due to the brand new properties and affordable property prices compared with Istanbul centre.
 Esenyurt is home to the Istanbul Esenyurt University, while being very close to Beykent University, Istanbul Arel University, Istanbul University and Istanbul Gelişim University.
 TUYAP Exhibition and Conference Centre is only 5km away from Esenyurt centre, while it is 26km away from the Istanbul Atatürk Airport.

 Shopping facilities are mainly gathered around shopping centres rather than individual shops along the streets.
 Esenyurt has three shopping centres, which are Eskule Shopping Centre, Torium Shopping Centre, City Center Shopping Centre and Akbatı AVM.